jacksonej/KMMovies/README.md

 # KMMovies
 A Kotlin Multiplatform Project using TMDB Api(https://www.themoviedb.org/).
-Currently this project is implemented in following pltforms
+Currently this project is implemented in following platforms

 - Android
 - iOS